-The health care team will always discuss major health decisions with a patient if the patient can think clearly and share their thoughts.
-And the patient’s decisions about their own health will be followed when their decisions do not create safety issues.
+The cancer care team will always discuss major health decisions with the patient if the patient can think clearly and share their thoughts.
+The patient’s decisions will be followed as long as they don’t create safety issues.

 Sometimes, what the patient wants is not what others want or will do for them.
 When patients need help carrying out their wishes, it can be hard on those who want something different from what the patient wants.